FAForever/wiki-pages/Play/Learning/Unit-Micro.md

 ### Acceleration
 All units in FA require a small window of time to accelerate to the maximum speed.
 - For engineers and ACU it's usually better to have as few individual movements as possible while expanding.
-For example, if you can build 2 mexes while standing on 1 spot in-between them, it's recommended to move there and build from there as opposed to stopping to build 1 mex, then losing time to accelerate and move up to the 2nd one (unless you are coming from a direction where you can build 1 of the mexes fast but have to walk quite a bit to build 2nd).
+For example, if you can build 2 mexes while standing on 1 spot in between them, it's recommended to move there and build from there as opposed to stopping to build 1 mex, then losing time to accelerate and move up to the 2nd one (unless you are coming from a direction where you can build 1 of the mexes fast but have to walk quite a bit to build 2nd).
 - Try to not have your units collide as it will make them lose their acceleration and sometimes even rotate.
 - Try to not have any units collide with your ACU while chasing the enemy's ACU for the kill.
 It's essential to keep him in range and losing your acceleration can cost you the game.
 This works both ways however, try to block the enemy's commander as much as possible.
 - There sometimes comes a situation when you are chasing an enemy's ACU with a GC or other experimental.
 While moving, it will target random units so you have to stop and target-fire an ACU.
 Try to first get as close as possible without actually allowing the enemy to escape and then stop and target his ACU when you are sure you are going to kill him without having to move and lose time to accelerate again.